The Misinformation Effect VS The Mandela Effect

 ET really said Home Phone not Phone Home!

 Fruit Loops are actually spelt Froot Loops

 I could quite literally do this all night because there are so many things out there, it is easy to see why this has become an internet sensation.
-Do I believe that I am remembering something from a different universe?
-No I think it is that pesky brain of mine.
+I really don't know what I believe anymore!!!
+So am I remembering something from a different universe or is this a perfect case of the misinformation effect discussed above?

 Why does this happen?

-Now that our mind is blown, where do we go from here?
+Now that our mind is blown by the Mandela Effect, where do we go from here?

 On a serious level we are very aware that our brains are extremely good at playing tricks on us.
 Visual and auditory pareidolia are just some of the things the brain can play on for paranormal investigators which I have explored in this very blog.
 Look at the Ganzfield experiment.
 We know that sensory deprivation is used essentially as a brain hack, however some believe it opens us up to a paranormal experience.
-We know that there is no science that can prove our paranormal experiences, and if anything science can essentially debunk them.
-Effectively the misinformation effect and false memories can put into question a lot of our childhood experiences.
-Do we want to debunk those experiences?
-If we debunk those experiences, would we continue investigating?
 We know our brain can play tricks on us and while some of the world may think we are delusional, some of us continue the search for answers because of the one thing we always rely on.
 Our gut.
 When a tough decision is presented and sometimes we are torn between our heart or our head, what is the number one piece of advice you give to someone?
 Go with your gut.
 I've said it many times, we are not going to prove anything to anyone and if that is what you are trying to do, you are probably in the wrong business.
 You should be searching for your own answers.